Stop Making Sense

 Source: Qcharts annotated by the author

 Netflix (NFLX) has broken out to new highs and is consolidating the gains.
-It may need to rest a little while that 200 day SMA catches up some.
+It may need to rest a little while that 200-day SMA catches up some.
 If not, the distance above the 200 could become dangerous.
 Still, no denying the momentum here.

 Source: Qcharts annotated by the author